Saikyo_Yaki_Spanish_Mackerel

 Marinade Ingredients

-White Miso (light coloured miso) 4 tablespoons
+4 tablespoons White Miso (light coloured miso)

-Mirin 2 tablespoons
+2 tablespoons Mirin

-Sake 2 tablespoons
+2 tablespoons Sake (Rice Wine)

-Sugar 1 tablespoon
+1 tablespoon Sugar

-Ginger 1 teaspoon *grated
+1 teaspoon grated Ginger

 Method